Open Season (franchise): Boog and Elliot's Midnight Bun Run (2007)

 A short film titled Boog and Elliot's Midnight Bun Run is featured on the Open Season DVD and Blu-ray.

 Television series

-Open Season: Call of Nature (2023–2024)
+Open Season: Call of Nature (2023–24)

-A 2D animated series Open Season: Call of Nature was released which takes place between the events of Open Season: Scared Silly and Open Season 3 about Boog and Elliot discovering an abandoned summer camp and reinventing it as a camp for them and their friends to be wild.
+A 2D animated series Open Season: Call of Nature was released.
+In this series, Boog and Elliot discover an abandoned summer camp and reinvent it as a camp for them and their friends to be wild.
 The series is produced by 9 Story Media Group, and first started airing on Discovery Kids in Brazil and Latin America on October 2, 2023 and later made its Canadian debut on Family Channel in November 3 the same year.
 In the United States, the series was released on The Roku Channel on March 10, 2024 and on Tubi in July 2024.